gbengacruz/Ollama-Oracle-Integration/README.md

 ## Prerequisites

 1. Oracle Database (12c+ recommended) with `APEX_WEB_SERVICE` package available (APEX).
-2. Install ollama and pull the llama3 model on your local server
+2. Install ollama and pull the llama3 model on your local server (Check https://ollama.com/ for instructions)
 3. Network access from the database host to the Ollama server (or proxy).
 If the DB server blocks outbound HTTP(S), configure Oracle Network ACLs.
 4. Database user with privileges to create functions and use `DBMS_LOB`, `DBMS_OUTPUT`, and `APEX_WEB_SERVICE`.
 5. (Optional) Install ollama or replace gc_ollama_endpoint on the package pkg_ollama with the existing ollama api url.